MLxDB/home-page/content/post/22-11-15-SIGMOD-23/index.md

   focal_point: 'top'
 ---

-Congratulations to Gu Tu for publishing the paper "Effectively Learning Spatial Indexes with a Support for Updates" at VLDB 2023.
+Congratulations to Gu Tu for publishing the paper "Effectively Learning Spatial Indexes with a Support for Updates" at SIGMOD 2023.
 <!--more-->

 Learned indices have been proposed to replace classic index structures